Clickable arrow icon In this article

 Recommended Read: What is Portfolio Turnover Ratio?

-Even though the gross margin is attractive but the operating margin is low, the company is spending too much money on fixed expenses.
-For instance – rising rents, higher salaries to employees, etc.
+If the gross margin is good but the operating margin is low, the company might spend too much on fixed costs like rent or employee salaries.

 High or Low Net Margin

-A company with a strong net margin manages operating expenses as well as its non-operating expenses very well.
-A lower net margin may be due to low income by paying interest expenses on debt incurred.
-However, debt on a company’s balance sheet is not bad if the interest is low and the company cash flows are sufficient to afford interest payments.
+A company with a substantial net margin manages its operating and non-operating expenses well.
+A low net margin could be due to high interest payments on debt.
+Debt isn’t always bad if the interest rates are low and the company can handle the payments.

 Comparing with Competitors